 By default, a FreeBSD jail (https://en.wikipedia.org/wiki/Freebsd\jail) is created.
-This provides a very light-weight, operating system-level virtualization.
+This provides a very lightweight, operating system-level virtualization.
 Consider it as another independent instance of FreeBSD running on the same hardware, without all of the overhead usually associated with virtualization.
 The jail will install the FreeBSD software management utilities so FreeBSD ports can be compiled and FreeBSD packages can be installed from the command line of the jail.

 It is important to understand that any users, groups, installed software, and configurations within a jail are isolated from both the FreeNAS® operating system and any other jails running on that system.
-During creation, the VIMAGE option can be selected which will also provide that jail with its own, independent networking stack.
-This allows that jail to do its own IP broadcasting, which is required by some applications.
+During creation, the VIMAGE option can be selected to provide the jail with an independent networking stack.
+The jail can then do its own IP broadcasting, which is required by some applications.